Skip to main content

 6. OR: Deposit canceled — deposit.canceled webhook fires — terminal failure state

-7. OR (EEA/Turkey): Travel Rule hold — deposit frozen (status 27 or 28), see Travel Rule section below
+7. OR (EEA/Turkey): Travel Rule hold — deposit frozen (status 27 or 28).
+If the Travel Rule API is enabled, submit originator data via API to unfreeze; otherwise manual action at whitebit.com is required.
+See Travel Rule section below.

 Deposit status state machine